josmac69/technical_challenge_l/README.md

 # Technical Challenge L.

 * Repository contains my work on technical challenge for the company L. Hiring process was unfortunately unsuccessful.
-I turned out during discussion of my work that they expected solution tailored more to their environment.
+It turned out during discussion of my work that they expected solution tailored more to their environment - i.e. closer to what they already have.
 Which of course I was not able to provide since in that stage of hiring process I had only very limited information about their data platform.
 But still I believe I did a good work so I am sharing it here.

 * The whole challenge was set to be solved in 3 days.
 So I did pragmatically as much as possible.
 Now when hiring process ended I decided to enhance these solutions to be able to show them as fully fledged projects for my future reference.

+* For solving this challenge I used AI tools ChatSonic, ChatGPT and Github CoPilot.

 * Tasks and solutions are in the directories `task_1`, `task_2`, `task_3` and `task_4`.
   * For the simplicity all descriptions, comments and explanations for each task are in the README files in each task directory.